 - The college provides Microsoft Office software (Mac and PC) free of charge.

-- Integrated or USB wireless networking is available in the following residence halls: Wesley, Whitehouse, Seaton and Mitchell
+- Integrated or USB wireless networking is available in the following residence halls: Wesley, Whitehouse, Seaton and Mitchell, and the Fraternities.

 We recommend the following: